SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/azure-resource-requirements.md

 ### Enterprise Subscription

-For Office 365 environments with more than 10000 users.
+Recommended for Office 365 environments with more than 10000 users.

 | Server/Resource | Instance | vCPU | Memory | Disk |
 | :--- | :--- | :--- | :--- | :--- |